spotted sunfish

 BEHAVIORS

-The redspotted sunfish is an inhabitant of slow-moving backwaters and swamps.
+The spotted sunfish is an inhabitant of slow-moving backwaters and swamps.
 They are highly insectivorous, consuming mostly midge larvae and other larval aquatic insects, amphipods, and cladocerans.
 Males construct nests in shallow waters near cover and they spawn from May to August.
 As with other Lepomis species, several females may spawn in the nest of a single male.
 Females deposit blueish eggs and males guard nests until young have hatched.
-Red spotted sunfish are known to hybridize with bluegill.
+Spotted sunfish are known to hybridize with bluegill.

 Illinois Range